-- The event organizer makes its sustainability policy available to stakeholders and the local community. - The event organizer publishes an annual sustainability performance report online, shares it with all stakeholders and makes the report available in an offline format upon request. - 3.
-All communications produced or commissioned by the event organizer, including promotions and marketing, are accurate with regard to sustainability claims.
-Event communications do not prematurely claim sustainability results.
-Communications may describe sustainability policies and plans and may refer to past performance, but results are only published once all steps have been taken to execute and measure the implementation. - Sustainability actions and policies relevant to attendees are visible during the event via methods that adhere to sustainable best practices for displays and communications (see A9.8).
+- 1. The event organizer makes its sustainability policy available to stakeholders and the local community. - The event organizer makes its post-event sustainability performance report available online, shares it with all stakeholders, and makes the report available in an offline format upon request.

+Sustainability actions and policies relevant to attendees are visible during the event via methods that adhere to sustainable best practices for displays and communications (see A9.8).